ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Abstract

 \section{Abstract}

-The representation of visual inputs of large vision-language models (LVLMs) usually involves substantially more tokens than that of textual inputs, leading to significant computational overhead.
-Several recent studies strive to mitigate this issue by either conducting token compression to prune redundant visual tokens or guiding them to bypass certain computational stages.
-While most existing work exploits token importance as the redundancy indicator, our study reveals that two largely neglected factors, namely, the diversity of retained visual tokens and their task relevance, often offer more robust criteria in token pruning.
-To this end, we design \textbf{ToDRE}, a two-stage and training-free token compression framework that achieves superior performance by pruning \textbf{To}kens based on token \textbf{D}iversity and token-task \textbf{RE}levance.
-Instead of pruning redundant tokens, ToDRE introduces a greedy $k$-center algorithm to select and retain a small subset of diverse visual tokens after the vision encoder.
-Additionally, ToDRE addresses the ``information migration'' by further eliminating task-irrelevant visual tokens within the decoder of large language model (LLM).
-Extensive experiments show that ToDRE effectively reduces \textbf{90\%} of visual tokens after vision encoder and adaptively prunes all visual tokens within certain LLM's decoder layers, leading to a \textbf{2.6$\times$} speed-up in total inference time while maintaining \textbf{95.1\%} of model performance and excellent compatibility with efficient attention operators.
+Visual token pruning aims to compress and prune redundant visual tokens which play a critical role in efficient inference with large vision-language models (LVLMs).
+However, most existing work estimates visual redundancy using a single metric, such as cross-modal attention or visual token similarity.
+We show that visual token diversity and task-specific token relevance are two crucial yet orthogonal factors that complement each other in conveying useful information and should therefore be treated separately for more effective visual token pruning.
+Building upon this insight, we design \textbf{\textsc{ToDRE}}, a two-stage and training-free framework that incorporates \textbf{To}ken \textbf{D}iversity and task \textbf{RE}levance for effective token compression and efficient LVLM inference.
+Instead of pruning redundant tokens, we introduce a greedy max-sum diversification algorithm that selects and retains a subset of diverse and representative visual tokens after the vision encoder.
+On top of that, ToDRE leverages an ``information migration'' mechanism to eliminate task-irrelevant visual tokens within certain decoder layers of large language model (LLM) to further improve token pruning and LVLM inference.
+Extensive experiments show that ToDRE prunes 90\% of visual tokens after the vision encoder as well as all visual tokens in certain LLM decoder layers, leading to a 2.6$\times$ speed-up in total inference time while maintaining 95.0\% model performance plus excellent model compatibility.